harrymt/blog/_posts/2020-04-17-cypress-best-practices.md

 Don't use `wait()`.

-Cypress will retry the previous command if an assertion fails.

-It will keep doing this until the global timeout is reached.
+Cypress will retry the previous command if an assertion fails and will keep doing this until the global timeout is reached.

 If you need to wait for an action, there are assertions you can use to wait for an element to not exist, e.g. `cy.contains('Successfully uploaded').should('not.exist')`.